thoughtbot/maybe_haskell/release/maybe_haskell.md

 ## Recap

 So far, we've seen an introduction to Haskell functions and to Haskell's type system.
-This is a new and powerful way to use that type system to describe something about your domain--that some values may not be present--and a type class (`Functor`) that allows for strict separation between value-handling functions and the need to apply them to values that may not be present.
+We then introduced the `Maybe` type as a new and powerful way to use that type system to describe something about your domain--that some values may not be present--and a type class (`Functor`) that allows for strict separation between value-handling functions and the need to apply them to values that may not be present.

 We then saw some real-world code that takes advantage of these ideas and discussed type class laws as a means of abstraction and encapsulation.
 These laws give us a precise understanding of how our code will behave without having to know its internals.
 Finally, we took a brief detour into the world of currying, a foundational concept responsible for many of the things we'll explore next.

 In the next chapter, we'll talk about *applicative functors*.
-If we think of a *functor* as a value in some context, supporting an `fmap` operation for applying a function to that value while preserving its context, *applicative functors* are functors for which the value itself *can be applied*.
+If we think of a *functor* as a value in some context, supporting an `fmap` operation for applying a function to that value while preserving its context, *applicative functors* are functors where the value itself *can be applied*.
 In simple terms: it's a function.
 These structures must then support another operation for applying that function from within its context.
 That operation, combined with currying, will grant us more power and convenience when working with `Maybe` values.

 # Applicative